 Marketing expenses: a definition

 We’re going to talk about marketing and advertising expenses for your taxes in more detail below.
 These have specific legal implications, and we want to be careful with how we talk about these.

 But in general, marketing expenses are simply the costs incurred in promoting your business.
 Traditionally, this meant printing and production of physical collateral, advertising placements in print and on-screen, travel, and employee salaries.

 Today you likely have all these same costs, plus ever-growing digital advertising costs.
-Companies spend extraordinary amounts on Google AdWords and Facebook marketing.
+Companies spend extraordinary amounts on Facebook and Google marketing.

 There are also influencer marketing campaigns and online subscription payments - both relatively modern innovations.

 The full “marketing mix” is constantly growing as digital marketing and growth hacking become the norm.
 We now have a huge variety of different costs that fall under the marketing umbrella.

 These include (but are certainly not limited to):

 - Branding: creating your visual identity, logo design, and tone of voice

 - Website setup and maintenance costs